hobbycommandline/Hobby-Voice-Command-Line/README.md

 - The sounds
     - I made them using zynaddsubfx and Ardour
 - All the extra code I wrote is AGPL (GNU AFFERO GENERAL PUBLIC LICENSE Version 3, 19 November 2007) with the caveat that you are not allowed to sell this app you may distribute this app for free in compliance with AGPL on side-loading app stores as is.
 You may only distribute this app on non-side-loaded app stores like the Android Store if it is for free and under a different name and complies with AGPL.
-- If you are the Dicio project, you may use my code under the same GPL license you use.
+- If you are the Dicio project, or Music Player GO, you may use my code under the same GPL license you use.